roxburd/bloodriders/RidersGuide.md

 ## Bloodriders Pages: Rider's Guide

 The app is designed to make life simpler for bloodrunners without making extra work for controllers.
-In fact, controller's shouldn't be able to tell whether you're using the app or not.
+In fact, most of the time, controller's shouldn't be able to tell whether you're using the app or not.

 The app provides a number of features which help bloodrunners:
 - duty alarms remind bloodrunners to report for duty, with controller details and message all set up, ready to send.